 4.2.1 President is the official spokesperson of the organization and provides direction for all components of the organization in a manner consistent with the organization’s constitution and policies.

-4.2.2 Vice-President Academics acts as an advocate and resource for the academic issues of members, ensuring accessible, high quality education.
+4.2.2 Vice-President acts as an advocate and resource for the academic issues of members, ensuring accessible, high quality education.

-4.2.3 Vice-President External acts as a liaison between the organization and other student clubs, societies, organizations, and groups on and off campus.
+4.2.3 Vice-President acts as a liaison between the organization and other student clubs, societies, organizations, and groups on and off campus.

-4.2.4 Vice-President Campus Life oversees events organized by the group for the benefit of members and the campus community.
+4.2.4 President oversees events organized by the group for the benefit of members and the campus community.

-4.2.5 Vice-President Students is responsible for the betterment of student life, promoting a safe, accessible, equitable and barrier-free campus.
+4.2.5 Vice-President is responsible for the betterment of student life, promoting a safe, accessible, equitable and barrier-free campus.

-4.2.6 Vice-President Operations oversee the organization’s finances and is charge of developing and enhancing the delivery of member services.
+4.2.6 President oversee the organization’s finances and is charge of developing and enhancing the delivery of member services.

-4.2.7 Vice-President Human Resources is responsible for the hiring and training of all organizational associates while developing human resources practices and policies to maintain a positive and safe working environment for group members.
+4.2.7 Vice-President and President is responsible for the hiring and training of all organizational associates while developing human resources practices and policies to maintain a positive and safe working environment for group members.

 4.3 Only student members of the organization may hold executive positions.